-Truly genuinely thank you to Johnny and to Rush who takes a day off today, and I'm very glad to be here.
+Truly, genuinely thank you to Johnny and to Rush, who takes a day off today, and I'm very glad to be here.

-Mark Davis out of WBAP Dallas Fort Worth, the community that will welcome George W. Bush home in just a few short weeks.
+Mark Davis out of WBAP, Dallas, Fort Worth, the community that will welcome George W. Bush home in just a few short weeks.

-Um when he was up at the Intrepid on Veterans Day, when he spoke to the United Nations, that cauldron of um America hating tin horned tyrants uh for the last time today.
+And I touched on this last hour, and I think there are only going to be more moments like this when he was up at the Intrepid on Veterans Day, when he spoke to the United Nations, that cauldron of America hating tin horn tyrants for the last time today.

-And I and I really just have to tell you, he um he looked so tired.
+And I really just have to tell you, he looked so tired and quite frankly, so old.

 Eight years of the presidency will wear anyone down.

-Uh Carter, ooh, four years of Carter.
+Carter, oh, four years of Carter.

-I mean, it was it was when you're of course screwing up the country takes a lot of energy.
+I mean, it was, it was, of course, screwing up the country.

-Uh and have you yes, I've seen the email.
+And if you, yes, I've seen the email.

 Don't send it to me 500 times.

-Here's Carter before and after, here's Bush before and after, and then there's Barack Obama and Red Fox.
+And then there's Barack Obama and Red Fox.

 And I don't want to make a prediction here.

-Um the president goes out with poll numbers that are almost in negative single integers.
+The president goes out with poll numbers that are almost in negative single integers.

-Um Dubai ports, I mean, you know, Harriet Myers, please.
+I mean, Harriet Myers, please.

-I've just all kinds of things.
+Just all kinds of things.

 But there's one thing that just wipes out all of that.

-I done wipe it out, it outweighs all of that.
+It outweighs all of that.

 The war that he has seen fit to fight has kept my family safe.